Rail firms slam ‘hugely disappointing’ decision to axe £3bn HS2 Golborne Link

 HS2 minister Andrew Stephenson said the Government will explore alternatives for how HS2 trains will reach Scotland.

-He announced the decision on Monday night, just 30 minutes before the outcome of the confidence vote in Boris Johnson’s leadership of the Conservate Party was revealed.
+He announced the decision on Monday night, just 30 minutes before the outcome of the confidence vote in Boris Johnson’s leadership of the Conservative Party was revealed.

 In their joint statement, the three railway industry bodies said: “It is hugely disappointing to discover that, on a day when much political attention was focused elsewhere, the Government confirmed that the Golborne Link is to be removed from the HS2 project.